Time Complexity Analysis of Recursive Algorithms

 fib (n) = fib (n - 1) + fib (n - 2)

-To find the nth Fibonacci number, we recursively solve and add two subproblems of size (n - 1) and (n - 2).
-Here subproblems are dependent on each other because the value of the nth Fibonacci depends on the (n - 1)th and (n - 2)th Fibonacci, and the value of the (n - 1)th Fibonacci depends on the value of the (n - 2)th Fibonacci, and so on.
-Such types of dependent subproblems arise in dynamic programming problems.
+To find the nth Fibonacci number, we recursively solve and add the solutions of subproblems of size n−1 and n−2.
+These subproblems are dependent on each other because the value of the nth Fibonacci number depends on the (n−1)th and (n−2)th Fibonacci numbers, and the value of the (n−1)th Fibonacci number depends on the (n−2)th and (n−3)th Fibonacci numbers, and so on.
+We often encounter such types of dependent subproblems in dynamic programming solutions.

 • Time complexity T(n) = Time complexity of finding the (n - 1)th Fibonacci + Time complexity of finding the (n - 2)th Fibonacci + Time complexity of addition operation = T(n - 1) + T(n - 2) + O(1).